ibm-cloud-docs/netezza/webconsole/databases.md

 {: #create-db}

 1. Go to **Databases**.
-1. Click **Create database**.
+1. Click **Create database** after selecting following options:
+   - Netezza
+   - Lakehouse
-1. Type a name for the database.
+1. Add all inputs based on the option selected.
+Type a name for the database.
    If the name contains special characters, enclose it in double quotation marks.
 The dot character (".") is not supported.
 1. Optional: Specify the retention time interval (in days) for the database.
    You can select between 1 day and up to 99 days.
    For more information on retention time interval and time travel, see [{{site.data.keyword.netezza_short}} time travel](/docs/netezza?topic=netezza-enablingdisabling_tt).
 1. Click **Create**.